-Zoe participants during a Christian prayer and revival meeting organized by Zoe The Zoe program facilitator who works directly with your group provided the following write-up about the activities and achievements of a household supported by your partnership.
-Although each child is unique, most of the children have faced similar challenges and are making comparable progress through the Zoe empowerment model.
+Zoe participants during a Christian prayer and revival meeting organized by Zoe

+The ZOE program facilitator who works directly with your group provided the following write-up about the activities and achievements of a household supported by your partnership.
+Although each child is unique, most of the children have faced similar challenges and are making comparable progress through the ZOE empowerment model.

-Head of Household: Jackson, 18 Dependents: brother Paris, 13; mother Eunice
+Head of Household: Jackson, 18

+Dependents: Paris, 13; Eunice (mother)

-Challenges: Jackson now lives with his young brother and his sickly mother following the death of his father.
+Challenges: Jackson now lives with his young brother and his sickly mother following the death of his father, at which time he began.
 He was not willing to disclose the cause of his father's death.
-Jackson has had the difficult task of caring for his family ever since the death of his father.
-"Before Zoe, the course of my life was full of suffering," he recalls.
+Jackson has been taking care of his family after the death of his father.
+Life before ZOE was really hard for his family.
+"Before ZOE, the course of my life was full of suffering," he recalls.
 "I had to travel a lot between my home and the nearest town, which is a two-hour drive, in order to look for a job and I would never be successful."
-Jackson dropped out of school after eighth grade because his mother could not afford to pay his high school fees.
+Jackson dropped out of school after 8th grade because his mother could not afford to pay for his high school fees.